 How Is A Knee Sprain Treated?

-Doctors may most likely prescribe anti-inflammatory drugs for a sprained knee.
+Doctors may most likely prescribe anti-inflammatory pain-relieving drugs for a sprained knee.
 Since one of the symptoms is swelling, the anti-inflammatory drugs assist in reducing the swelling internally and also help reduce pain in the knee.

 P. R. I. C. E